Marketing Agency

 - 3

-The right answer for most contractors under $10M: start with an agency.
-Hire in-house once marketing is steady at more than 5% of revenue.
+The right answer for most small and mid-market contractors: start with an agency.
+Hire in-house once marketing has enough steady work to keep a dedicated role busy.

 Every contractor past the referral-only stage asks some version of this.
 Should I hire someone to run my marketing full-time, or bring in an agency?
-It looks like a cost question, but cost is only one piece, and often not the biggest one.
+It looks like a budget question, but budget is only one piece, and often not the biggest one.
 Scope, speed to results, skill, and what happens when the person quits all matter more than the monthly spend.

 Key City Digital works with Texas contractors on both sides of this call.
 Some clients have full in-house marketing teams and use us for special projects.
 Others run lean and use us as their whole marketing team.
 Here's the honest comparison of when each model wins.